WSA-admin/WSARetention/docs/analysis/2024-analysis.md

 *Analysis completed: January 2025*

+> 📍 **Important Update**: This analysis has been updated to focus exclusively on Prince Edward Island (PEI) students.
+Students from Nova Scotia institutions (Dalhousie, Cape Breton University, Saint Mary's, etc.) are automatically filtered out during processing to maintain the PEI retention focus.

 ## 📊 Executive Summary

 The comprehensive analysis of 2024 WSA member registrations reveals **significantly better matching results** than initially reported, with advanced algorithms successfully identifying retention status for the majority of members.